Turkish editor hits out at media coercion under Erdogan

 "The problem is, editors in conglomerate media seem to have sold their freedom and integrity at a price.
 They live in lies, constantly chased by the truth."

-(Additional reporting by Dasha Afanasieva and Daren Butler in Istanbul, Humeyra Pamuk in Ankara; Editing by Mark Heinrich)
+(Additional reporting by Dasha Afanasieva and Daren Butler in Istanbul, Humeyra Pamuk in Ankara; Editing by Will Waterman)